Judge-Girl/Judge-Girl-Documentation-Website/docs/benchmark/README.md

 # Benchmark

 - Our benchmark shows the improvement that:
-    - The **throughput increases proportionally to the number of nodes in Kubernetes** cluster, with negligible overhead from container initialization and network messaging.
+    - The **judge's throughput increases proportionally to the number of nodes in Kubernetes** cluster, with negligible overhead from container initialization and network messaging.